akielaries/akielaries.github.io/_pages/about.md

   - /about.html
 ---

-I am a current Master's student at the University of Colorado Boulder studying Electrical Engineering with an emphasis in Computer Engineering/Embedded Systems and Power Electronics.
-I obtained my Bachelor's in Computer Science from Northern Arizona University in 2023.
+I am a Flight Software Engineer in embedded systems at Planet Labs and a current Master's student at the University of Colorado Boulder studying Electrical Engineering with an emphasis in Computer Engineering and Power Electronics.
+I obtained my Bachelor's degree in Computer Science from Northern Arizona University in 2023.

 I have interest, experience, coursework, and open-source contributions in various areas